jostylr/literate-programming-cli/lp.md

 maybe a built in watcher program, using nodemon?
 command line: read file, readdir, write file, file encodings, curling,

-plugins: version--npm stuff, jshint, jstidy, jade, markdown,
+plugins: jshint, jstidy, jade, markdown,

 development versus deployment?
 Maybe manage it with different lprc files.
 So default is development, but then one production ready, switch to lprc-prod.js